shitfuckery/usb_stick/README.md

 At this point we will finalise the installation by manually creating the fstab and crypttab files, editing configuration so GRUB can work with LUKS encryption, installing additional software required to use GRUB on a USB stick, and then finally creating a new initial RAM disk and actually installing GRUB.

-#### Create /etc/fstab File
+#### Create /target/etc/fstab File

-The file /etc/fstab describes the fileystem table, the various filesystems that the operating system will use.
+The file /etc/fstab (found at /target/etc/fstab during installation) describes the fileystem table, the various filesystems that the operating system will use.
 Normally this is created automatically during the installation process, but because we are installing to an encrypted USB stick we need to create it ourselves.
 Switch back to the terminal by pressing `<alt><tab>` or clicking on the terminal icon and enter the following commands:

 ```bash
 sudo bash -c “echo ‘PARTUUID=$(blkid -s PARTUUID -o value /dev/sdTARGET3) /boot/efi vfat umask=0077 0 1’ >> /target/etc/fstab”